-Australia's 1991 World Cup winner talks golf handicaps, jumping at shadows and medical miracles with Rugby World
+Australia great Michael Lynagh, a World Cup winner in 1991, talks golf handicaps, jumping at shadows and medical miracles with Rugby World

 Sometimes one autobiography just isn’t enough.
 Twenty years after publishing a best seller shortly before his international retirement, Michael Lynagh has released a searing read, Blindsided, to cover the stroke that almost took his life in April 2012.